Saadallah-design/wireframing/README.md

 - **Adobe XD** – Wireframing and prototyping in one platform.
 - **Balsamiq** – Simple, low-fidelity wireframes for quick layouts.
 - **InVision** – Interactive wireframes and prototypes with team collaboration.

+## 💡 Benefits of wireframing from a software development perspective.

+- **Guides the Design Process**
+  Wireframes act as a blueprint, helping teams plan user flow and interface structure early on.

+- **Facilitates Team Communication**
+  Designers, developers, and stakeholders can see and agree on the project’s layout, reducing misunderstandings.

+- **Identifies Issues Early**
+  Usability problems can be spotted and fixed before coding begins, saving time and resources.

+- **Supports Collaboration with Tools like Figma**
+  Teams can work together in real-time, review changes, and stay on the same page throughout the project.